jentery/engl230v3/guide.md

 * **Week 10 (Nov 8, 9, 11)**: No class this week.
 * **Week 11 (Nov 15, 16, 18)**: Check out *50 Years of Text Games*.
 Read / play *With Those We Love Alive*.
 Review the prompt for revisions.
 * **Week 12 (Nov 22, 23, 25)**: Play or watch *Celeste*.
 Review Prompt 4.
 * **Week 13 (Nov 29, 30; Dec 2)**: Share a game or fiction with the class.
 Complete course experience surveys.
-Optional: submit a revised response to Prompt 1, 2, or 3.
+Optional: submit a revised response to Prompt 1, 2, or 3 by the 2nd.
 * **Exam Period (Dec 13)**: Respond to Prompt 4 by the 13th.

 Read the complete prompts in Brightspace and be sure to review the detailed [schedule](https://jentery.github.io/engl230v3/index.html#schedule) and the [policies](https://jentery.github.io/engl230v3/index.html#policies) at some point, too.

 We suggest dedicating to this course 3 to 5 hours of study each week, plus 3 hours for weekly meetings (TWF).
 With your permission, we may record audio of our sessions and circulate it via Brightspace.
 You'll have the option to limit personal information shared in the recording.
-We will also provide you with detailed lecture notes in the form of an online Word doc available through Microsoft Office 365 at UVic.
+We will also provide you with detailed lecture notes in the form of an online Word doc available in Microsoft Office 365 care of UVic.

-The best way to communicate with me (Jentery) is by email ([jentery@uvic.ca](mailto:jentery@uvic.ca)) or during office hours, which are Thursday, 12:30 - 2:30pm.
+The best way to communicate with me (Jentery) is by email ([jentery@uvic.ca](mailto:jentery@uvic.ca)) or during office hours, which are Wednesday, 12-1pm, and Thursday, 12:30 - 1:30pm.
 I respond to email between 9am and 5pm, Monday through Friday, excluding holidays.

 *This tl;dr is not intended to replace the [actual syllabus](https://jentery.github.io/engl230v3/), which you should also read.*